-This tax season, Ohioans can help make a difference in the lives of local kids by donating a portion of their 2016 state income tax refund to the "Wishes for Sick Children" fund.
+This tax season, Ohioans can create life-changing moments in the lives of local kids by donating a portion of their 2017 state income tax refund to the "Wishes for Sick Children" fund.

 Granting Wishes in Ohio

 Since 1983, Make-A-Wish has granted nearly 10,000 wishes to Ohio children.

 Children with critical illnesses need your help, today.
 Right now we only have the funds to grant one of every two wishes waiting.
 Even a small contribution can transform the lives of children with critical illnesses!